SDmodding/FileDocumentation/README.md

-# FileDocumentation
+# File Documentation
-This repository is dedicated to documenting the structure and contents of game files.
+- This repository is dedicated to documenting the structure and contents of game files.
+- Your essential start should be: [qResourceData](./qResourceData.md).